d3lta-v/asclepius/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

-By default, the server will only respond to requests from localhost.
-To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

-If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
-If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

-## Database design and security
+## Security Design

+This application has been carefully designed to protect user information to the largest degree with industry good practises.

+### Database

 This application uses Firebase Cloud Firestore.
 The security of the database is handled entirely in the server as per Firebase's design.
-Some basic principals applies:
+Some basic principles applies:

-1. Temperature records are r/w by owner + admin ONLY.
-2. Mapping are r/w by admin ONLY.
-3. Database is NOT to be publically read.
+1. Individual users can read/write to their OWN temperature records ONLY.
+2. Superusers can read/write to ALL temperature records.
+3. Superusers can read/write to ALL mappings of name and phone number.
+4. Ultrausers (aka developer account holders) can read/write to ALL parts of the database, including security rules.
+5. Anonymous/Public users have NO access to any part of the database.

+### Login

+The data is protected behind a robust login and authentication systems through a phone number and OTP combination.
+Phone numbers are the most anonymised authentication method available with a Firebase backend, to ensure user privacy.

+### Data Handling and Collection

+The application **only** collects the following information

+1. Mobile phone numbers (for user authentication and identification ONLY)
+2. Name (for superusers to map/correspond the phone number to name during collation)
+3. Temperatures corresponding to phone numbers

+### Ultrauser handling

+Ultrausers **MUST** be protected with 2nd factor authentication to ensure that data breaches do not occur at the Ultrauser level.

+### Auditability of Source Code

+The source code is publicly auditable on this website, Github.
+Infosec researchers are welcome to audit this source code.

 ## Building and running in production mode